 Garage sales and estate sales may also yield some finds.
 At garage sales you’re likely to find little more than a seller’s recent plate(s) from their car.
 Estate sales have more potential to yield a real treasure—as the lot likely includes items from a senior, the potential for an older plate is greater, and depending on who’s administering the sale the price may be lower than found anywhere else.

-One of my most treasured memories is gathering plates from junkyards in Nevada and Colorado when I was 10 years old.
-The weeds were high, the weather hot, and there were large bugs and dogs.
-Lucky for me I had a mom and older brother willing to do all the hard work.
-I got many plates and some of them remain amongst my most favorite plates today.
 The rules with junkyards vary from state to state.
-In California, Oregon, and Washington, for example, plates absolutely cannot leave the yard.
-But in recent years I’ve had success in Idaho, Montana, Arkansas, and Missouri.
+In California, Oregon, Washington and Wisconsin, for example, plates absolutely cannot leave the yard.
+But in recent years I’ve had success in Idaho, Montana, Arkansas, Missouri, and Georgia.
 Even in states where it is limited or not allowed, there may be a pile of plates lying around you can sort through or have.
-Generally speaking, be wary of plates which are not expired.
-The yard manager will likely ask you not to take these, or require the sticker be removed if you do decide you want them.
+Generally speaking, leave plates which are not expired.
+The yard manager will likely ask you not to take these, or require the sticker be removed if you do want them.

 If you live in or travel to a state which allows for it, bring a few screwdrivers and a wrench.
-Check in with the office first and have your ALPCA card if you are a collector.
+Check in with the office first and explain that you are a collector.
 Due to increasing insurance regulations, it is more difficult than in days past to gain entry, but it’s always okay to ask.
-If they don’t charge anything, double check or offer, say, $1 a plate.
+If they don’t charge anything for the plates, double check or offer, say, $1 a plate.
 Such acts put yourself and other collectors in a respectable light.
 In any case, thank them for the opportunity and treat the yard with respect.
 Even if it’s full of junky cars, it’s still a place of business.